Kona (video game)

-Kona is an adventure video game developed by the Canadian studio Parabole and published by Ravenscourt.
+Kona is a 2017 adventure video game developed by the Canadian studio Parabole and published by Ravenscourt.
 Set in October 1970, the game centers on Carl Faubert, a private investigator, who arrives at a snowy town in Nord-du-Québec, only to find the place deserted with something that is lurking around.
-A sequel, Kona II: Brume, is scheduled for release in 2023.
+A sequel, Kona II: Brume, was released in 2023.

 Gameplay

 Kona includes survival and supernatural elements with buildings to explore, which contain loot (tools, light) and can serve as shelters.
 The threats include cold (solved by setting up fire) and wolves (which can be shot or distracted with raw meat).
 There is a stress level, which increases by seeing upsetting scenes, dealing with tough situations, or having accidents.
 A higher stress level will decrease the sprint speed and add a shakier aim, but Carl can calm himself by smoking cigarettes and drinking beers that are spread around.

 The navigation of the region is done by Carl's truck in a first-person viewpoint.
 While driving, Carl can hold the zoomable map in his right hand in case something needs to be checked.
 The game has Carl's thoughts being narrated as he goes through clues to find out what has happened to the town, along with puzzles that support the story.